Technology is helping to boost business travel rather than replace it, a new study has revealed.

 The majority of travel was to European destinations but with the developing markets such as India and China becoming increasingly popular.

-Almost half, 48 percent, of the executives said they travelled within the UK at least once a week but overall internal travel was down slightly on previous levels.
+48 percent of the executives said they travelled within the UK at least once a week but overall internal travel was down slightly on previous levels.

 The research highlighted the general attitude towards digital technology was as a helpful aide to business travel.
 Many companies used communication tools such as Skype and Google Plus but mainly for internal meetings.